Why Don’t Americans Travel More?

 Still, I haven’t had as much time as I would have liked to travel throughout the years.
 Our employment changes.
 We relocate.
 Family issues arise.
 Things just come up to block our intended travel goals.
 Life happens.

 It also doesn’t help that we Americans have so little paid vacation days per year, if any, making it next to impossible to take a nice, much needed, getaway.
 Meaning a getaway longer than a 3-day weekend.

 Vacation Days in the U.S.A.

 In fact, Americans are left very far behind in paid time off compared to most other industrialized nations.
-USA Today did a nice article with a chart showing how far behind the U.S. is: Americans get only 10 combined paid vacation and holiday time off compared to 13 days in Mexico to 37 days in the U.K.!
-From the study provided in that article, “28 million Americans don’t get any paid vacation or paid holidays.”
+Americans get only 10 combined paid vacation and holiday time off compared to 13 days in Mexico and 37 days in the U.K., for example.
+Worse, “28 million Americans don’t get any paid vacation or paid holidays.”

-In short, CNBC has confirmed what most of us Americans already know – if you’ve been at the typical full-time position for at least one year, the average vacation days in the U.S. is 10 days.
-Lame!
-If you have worked at the same company for five years (sometimes it’s 3 years) you get 15 days.
-Wooooo.
-If you happen to have worked 20 years at a company (who does that anymore?) you get 20 vacation days.
-Wow wee!
-You’ve probably retired by now!
+In short, CNBC has reported what most of us Americans already know: if you’ve been at the typical full-time position for at least one year, the average vacation days in the U.S. is only 10 days.
+Uh, lame.

 Reasons Americans Don’t Travel